Charmed MySQL Tutorial | Manage passwords

 Retrieve the root password

-As previously mentioned, the root password can be retrieved by running the get-password action on the Charmed MySQL application:
+The root user’s password can be retrieved by running the get-password action on the Charmed MySQL application:

 juju run mysql/leader get-password